Writing content for SEO is a necessary, vital skill in online copywriting.

 5. Use high-quality internal and external links.

 Links are a powerful tool to help improve your SEO.
 While internal links (links that point back to your own content) can help direct users to your other material, external links (to high DA sources with a score of 50 or above) will help communicate to Google and other search engines that your website is authoritative and relevant, and that you value quality connections to other online content.

-6. Use all of the tools and resources at your disposal.
+6. Use the right tools and resources.

 While it’s true that writing content for SEO can be tough, there are dozens of great tools and resources at your disposal.
 Consider using apps like the following to improve your content’s SEO and help it rank more effectively.